matchbook-ts/matchbook-ts/README.md

 `npm i @matchbook/ts`

-If you want to know more about matchbook, keep reading this or [check out the docs!][matchbook_docs]!
+If you want to know more about matchbook, keep reading this or [check out the docs][matchbook_docs]!

 ---